Table of contents

 9. Etsy

-If you are looking for an eBay alternative to sell handmade stuff, vintage items, and craft supplies, Etsy is definitely a platform that you cannot miss.
+If you are looking for an eCommerce software like eBay to sell handmade stuff, vintage items, and craft supplies, Etsy is definitely a platform that you cannot miss.
 Started in 2005 as an online community for crafters and artists, now this platform has gained a massive number of more than 86 million active users selling and buying jewelry, accessories, home decor of gifts, and many more.

 Etsy is similar to eBay in terms of the listing fees, but the Etsy fee is much lower compared to eBay, which is only %0.2 per item, plus a fixed 3.5% commission.
 More than that, while the listings on eBay last up to 30 days, Etsy allows listings up to 4 months.
 Although the traffic driven to eBay is still much higher, Etsy’s customer base is more specific, making it a huge advantage to selling your items here.